stanislausb/new-file-alert/readme.md

 ## Set up your Google Spaces and showcodes

-- In `config.py`, add your webhook URL to the corresponding showcode (given that every showcode has their own Space
+- Make a file called `config.py`
+    - Make a variable called `root_dir` and fill in the root directory of where your search can start
+    - Make a dictionary called `webhook_url` with as key the showcode and value the URL for your webhook
 - In `showcodes.py`, add the translations for all showcodes
-- Make sure both lists are the same
+- Make sure the showcodes in both files match

 ## TODO